parmisx/parmis.github.io/README.md

 # Parmis Hosseini Khah

-## About
+## About me!
-I am currently pursuing a Computer Science degree at Goldsmiths, University of London.
+My name is Parmis and I am currently pursuing a Computer Science degree at Goldsmiths, University of London.
 With a strong passion for innovation through coding, design, and digital creation, I am a driven and adaptable individual committed to continuous learning.
-I am eager to expand further in a tech-focused environment from my experience at the University and my developed skills in and out of University.
+I am eager to expand further in a tech-focused environment from my experience at the University and my developed skills in and out of the University.

 ## Education
 ### Goldsmiths University of London